4th September – 21st December 2023

 Staff Inset Days 15th April and 26th July

 The above term times can be downloaded and printed click on the link below

 A TYPICAL SESSION AT NOOR UL ISLAM PRE-SCHOOL:

 The pre-school aims to promote snack time as a learning opportunity which promotes healthy eating, hygiene, turn taking, sharing, interaction and learning about food from different cultures and countries.

-Taking into consideration suggested snack ideas from the Children’s Food Trust, we have planned a two-week snack menu which is shared with parents when their child starts at the setting.
-Staff are aware of any food allergies children may have as shared by the parents on their child’s registration at the setting.
+Taking into consideration suggested snack ideas from the Children’s Food Trust, we have planned a two-week snack menu.
+Staff are aware of any food allergies children may have as shared by parents on their child’s registration at the setting.
 We ensure that there are no nut products on our menus.

 Please see below our 2-week menu which we repeat on a cyclical basis throughout the year.